Custom Flash Drives: A Buyers Guide

 4. Connector Options

-The world has started the transition to USB-C connectors.
-As shown by the increasing number of laptops opting to drop the standard USB-A ports altogether, including the ever-popular MacBook.
+The world has started its transition to USB-C connectors.
+As shown by the increasing number of laptops opting to drop the standard USB ports altogether, including the ever-popular MacBook.

 While most people likely still own devices wielding the o.g.
 USB ports, it's definitely worth considering if a dual-headed USB-C and USB-A style drive might be optimal for your project.